Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Introduction

 Photonics of time-varying media has demonstrated that temporal modulation enables wave manipulation impossible with static structures: time refraction, reflection, and frequency conversion\cite{pacheco2023,vezzoli2018,bacot2016,fink2001,mostafa2024}, antireflection coatings\cite{akbarzadeh2018}, temporal slabs\cite{moussa2023}, photonic time crystals with momentum band gaps\cite{lustig2018,dikopoltsev2022,wang2023,lyubarov2022,Wang2024_PTC}, and topological phases\cite{dutt2020,wang2020temporal,ni2025,rechtsman2013,galiffi2022}.
-Most recently, non-Foster temporal metastructures have extended these concepts to wave stopping and genuine amplification of electromagnetic waves\cite{PachecoPena2025}, demonstrating that temporal control can go beyond passive transformations to realize active gain.
+Most recently, non-Foster temporal metastructures have extended these concepts to wave stopping and genuine amplification of electromagnetic waves\cite{PachecoPena2025}.
+Yet achieving amplification in photonic time-varying systems invariably requires external energy input---whether through periodic temporal modulation\cite{lyubarov2022}, active non-Foster elements\cite{PachecoPena2025}, or nonlinear optical pumping---to overcome intrinsic dielectric losses that universally oppose gain.
+Whether analogous temporal control can be realized in magnonic systems---and whether it can address the fundamental challenge of spin-wave damping---remains an open question.